Death Classification: Line of Duty Death

 Patrolman Driscoll, hearing the gunfire, ran to investigate.
 Upon arrival he observed Crowley sprawled over a threshold and McCormick lying on the floor in the hall.
 He immediately called for help.
 Detectives Crowley and McCormick were rushed to Cook County Hospital where they both died shortly after arriving.

 Dean Davis fled the scene and carjacked a car at gunpoint from a local resident before he abandoned the car at 1043 West 14th Street.
 Responding officers searching the area followed a trail of blood drops to a third floor apartment on 14th Street.
 Once inside they found Davis hiding once again in a closet.
 He was found to be suffering from a gunshot wound in the right knee.
 Also recovered from Davis’ person was the .38 caliber revolver he used to murder the detectives.
 Dean Davis was taken into custody and admitted to be the man police were looking for.
 He later confessed to the double murder as well as a third murder he committed in 1949.

 Davis stood trial and was found guilty of two counts of first degree murder.
 He was sentenced to the death penalty.
 On October 17, 1952 he was executed in the electric chair.

-Detective McCormick was waked at Gibbons O’Keefe Funeral Home located at 4245 West Madison Street and his funeral mass was held at St. Mel's Church located at 4301 West Washington Boulevard.
+Detective McCormick was waked at Gibbons O’Keefe Funeral Home located at 4245 West Madison Street.
+His funeral mass was held at St. Mel’s Church located at 4301 West Washington Boulevard.
 He was laid to rest on July 17, 1950 in All Saints Catholic Cemetery, 700 North River Road, Des Plaines, Illinois.

 Detective Donald Edward McCormick, born July 12, 1907, received his Probationary Appointment to the Chicago Police Department on September 27, 1935.